ZaydShabazAli/SC1015MiniProject/README.md

 ## Conclusion

-Out of the three predictors (Police Complaints, Persons Arrested for Rape, Police Corruption, Police Strength), the strongest predictors for Rape Reported is Persons Arrested for Rape & Police Complaints, which has the highest absolute correlation value of 0.99 & 0.71 respectively as compared to Police Corruption: 0.16, and Police Strength: 0.42.
-Police Corruption is the weakest predictor for Rape Reported.
+Out of the six predictors, the strength of the predictors (by absolute correlation value) in descending order is as follows: Persons Arrested for Rape (0.99), Escapes from Police Custody (0.84), Kidnapping & Abduction Cases (0.72), Police Complaints (0.71), Police Corruption (0.40), and Police Strength (0.16).
+The strongest predictor for the number of rape cases reported is the number of persons arrested for rape (Persons Arrested for Rape).
+Other significantly strong predictors are Escapes from Police, Kidnapping & Abduction Cases, and Police Complaints.
+Conversely, the weakest predictor for the number of rape cases reported is the density of police officers by state (Police Strength).

-For the strongest predictors, Persons Arrested for Rape & Police Complaints, the best (most accurate) machine learning model is Support Vector Machines (see Persons Arrested for Rape & Police Complaints Conclusion).
+For each of the strongest predictors, we want to determine the best machine learning (ML) model for predicting the number of rape cases reported.
+For Persons Arrested for Rape and Police Complaints, the best ML model is Suport Vector Machines (see Persons Arrested for Rape Conclusion & Police Complaints Conclusion respectively).
+For Escapes from Police Custody, the best ML model is Polynomial Regression (see Escapes from Police Custody conclusion).
+For Kidnapping & Abduction Cases, the best ML model is Linear Regression (see Kidnapping & Abduction cases).

-To best predict the number of rape cases reported in India by state from 2001-2010, Support Vector Machines model with the predictor variable: Persons Arrested for Rape OR Police Complaints can be used.
-As a third best alternative, the Linear Regression model with the predictor variable: Police Corruption (see Police Corruption Conclusion) can be used.
+To best predict the number of rape cases reported in India by state from 2001-2010, Support Vector Machines model with the predictor variable: Persons Arrested for Rape can be used.
+As a second-best alternative, the Polynomial Regression model with the predictor variable: Escapes from Police can be used.

 ## What did we learn from this project?
 1)Using multiple datasets, extracting variables with different indexes, and merging them properly for accurate analysis